LORETO ISLANDS EXPEDITION

 Join us on an unforgettable 5-day itinerary through Loreto Bay National Park, a UNESCO World Heritage Site, to explore its stunning islands in more than a tour, a real expedition, around rich marine biodiversity, and coastal ecosystems.
 Aboard our comfortable expedition boat, La Puma, you’ll visit the park’s five iconic islands—Coronado, Carmen, Danzante, Montserrat, and Santa Catalina—while also enjoying a unique land-based exploration day along Loreto’s coastal estuaries.

-Explore the park's five iconic islands while discovering an array of marine wildlife, including mobula rays, cetaceans, and dolphins.
+Explore the park's five iconic islands while discovering an array of marine wildlife, including sea turtles, sea lions, mobula rays, cetaceans (whales and dolphins).
 Enjoy snorkeling and free-diving in pristine waters, hike scenic trails, and learn about each island's unique geology and history.
 Savor picnic lunches amidst breathtaking views of the Gulf of California.

 LANDSCAPE